anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Know, first, who you are, and then adorn yourself accordingly.
+Quote: The more you like yourself, the less you are like anyone else, which makes you unique.

-By: Epictetus
+By: Walt Disney